AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

   The Observation for Adobe Commerce tool allows you to analyze complex problems to help identify root causes.
 Instead of tracking disparate data, you can spend your time correlating events and errors to gain deeper insights into the causes of performance bottlenecks.

-  Use the **Security** tab in the tool to get a clear view of potential security issues to help identify root causes and keep sites performing optimally.  **Security** tab.
+  Use the **Security** tab in the tool to get a clear view of potential security issues to help identify root causes and keep sites performing optimally.

 - Analyze logs with [New Relic Logs](https://devdocs.magento.com/cloud/project/new-relic.html#new-relic-logs)